Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Experiments

+Since \emph{Mixture} and \emph{Both} contain more parameters (see \cref{appx:details-dataset-2aa}), part of the improvement can be attributed to increased capacity.
+However, \gls{MoE} also offers clear computational advantages: by applying regularization only at small diffusion times and using smaller, unconstrained models for larger timescales, it reduces training and inference cost, cutting sampling time by more than 50\% in this case (see \cref{appx:runtime}) and prevents overregularization at large diffusion timesteps.
+Moreover, additional ablation studies in \cref{appx:mixture-vs-more-parameters} show that the benefits of \gls{MoE} extend beyond parameter scaling, demonstrating that training on smaller temporal subranges improves robustness and that independently trained experts can be seamlessly combined into a coherent model.

-\textbf{Fokker-Planck error.} \cref{fig:minipeptide-fp-error} shows the deviation from the Fokker-Planck equation, quantified as $\left\Vert \cF_{\nnetprob}(\x, \t) - \partial_\t \log \nnetprob_\t(\x)\right\Vert_2$, plotted on a log scale.
-For models using \gls{MoE}, this error is evaluated only up to $\t = 0.1$, since only the small-timescale model is conservative.
-Across all methods, the error is highest near $\t = 0$.
-Applying the Fokker-Planck regularization significantly reduces this error, correlating with the improved sampling-simulation consistency observed earlier.
+\textbf{Fokker--Planck error.} \cref{fig:minipeptide-fp-error} shows the deviation from the Fokker--Planck equation, quantified as $\left\Vert \cF_{\nnetprob}(\x, \t) - \partial_\t \log \nnetprob_\t(\x)\right\Vert_2$, plotted on a log scale.
+For models using \gls{MoE}, this error is evaluated only up to $\t = 0.1$, since only the small-timescale model is energy-based.
+Across all methods, the error is largest near $\t = 0$.
+Applying the Fokker--Planck regularization significantly reduces this error, correlating with the improved sampling-simulation consistency observed earlier.

-Interestingly, while \emph{Mixture} improves consistency, its Fokker-Planck error remains comparable to that of unregularized models.
-This suggests that Fokker-Planck regularization and \gls{MoE} improve consistency through different mechanisms, which explains why combining them outperforms either approach on its own, making \emph{Both} again clearly the best model (compare \cref{tab:minipeptide-ac-metrics}).
+Interestingly, while \emph{Mixture} improves consistency, its Fokker--Planck error at $\t=0$ remains comparable to that of unregularized models.
+This suggests that Fokker--Planck regularization and \gls{MoE} improve consistency through different mechanisms, which explains why combining them outperforms either approach on its own, making \emph{Both} again clearly the best model (compare \cref{tab:minipeptide-metrics}).